I recently watched an interview with former First Lady, Michelle Obama, on the TODAY Show who opened up about her experience with infertility.

 You can share all of this information with your health care provider.
 Inform them of your choice to implement as many of these nutritional protocols as possible.
 And, request the tests which will guide your health decisions.

-I offer programs which can help ease the transition and guide you to success.
-The Fertility Focus program is the best place to start if you and your partner are ready to take the leap and try for a baby.
+I offer nutrition programs which can help ease the transition and guide you to success.

 Change is underway for you and your future family.
 And it all starts with pre-conception nutrition planning.